glopez99/advent_of_code/2022/Day7/RFC.md

 The first thing to do is to find how much space we need to free up to get the requirement.
 We can do that by taking the size of directory "/" and subtracting that from the total disk space available.

 We can refactor our existing code a bit.
-First we can create a method, `get_size_of_all_subdirectories`, that returns a a list of every subdirectories' sizes by recursively getting them, starting at "/".
+First we can create a method, `get_all_subdirectories`, that returns a list of every subdirectory by recursively getting them, starting at "/".

-Once that method exits, we can refactor `sum_all_subdirectories_under_limit` to call `get_size_of_all_subdirectories` and then filter that list for anything over the limit.
-It will then sum that filtered list.
+We can then do our calculations using list comprehension on `get_all_subdirectories` to sum every item's size in that list that is under the limit.

-We can then create a method, `delete_smallest_over_limit`, that will again call `get_size_of_all_subdirectories`.
-It will then filter that list for anything under the limit.
-It will then return the min of that list.
+For Part 2, we can do list comprehension on `get_all_subdirectories` to return the min of the list of every item's size in that list that is over the newly calculated limit.

 ## Part 1:
 ### Goal: